 While used wheelchair vans, SUVs, trucks and cars are ideal options for some, a custom-built mobility vehicle can offer more comprehensive or personalized conversion options.
-Consult with a mobility equipment dealer, such as the National Mobility Equipment Dealers Association (NMEDA), to determine which option is best for you.
+Consult with a mobility equipment dealer, such as those accredited by the National Mobility Equipment Dealers Association (NMEDA), to determine which option is best for you.

 Mobility aids can help you get where you want to go while conserving energy and preventing falls.
 Learn how to choose the aid that is right for you and meet the rehabilitation professionals who can assess your needs and recommend the most appropriate aid(s).
 Mobility aids can:

 - Make shopping trips manageable and visits to a museum or zoo a pleasure